t6x/reaver-wps-fork-t6x/README.md

 	Modifications made by t6_x
 	Modifications made by DataHead

-	Some ideas made by nooro
+	Some ideas made by nuroo
 	Some ideas made by kcdtv